FroYoInc/cream/install.md

 The domain whitelist and SMTP settings are those of special interest -- as the whitelist tells the backend which email address domains to allow to be registered.
 The SMTP settings are important too, as if not properly configured users will not be able to receive activation emails.

-__Warning:__ If you modify SMTP settings, the backend application will have to be restarted for the changes to take effect.
+__Warning:__ If you modify SMTP settings (among others), the backend application will have to be restarted for the changes to take effect.

 ### 10) Start the backend
 Now, within the `wafflecone` root directory, run: